alexirpan/alexirpan.github.io/_posts/2015-09-04-the-other-two-envelope-problem.markdown

 date:   2015-09-04  18:00:00
 ---

-There are at least 2 two envelope problems.
-The first I know of is considerably more famous; it has
+The two envelope problem is a famous problem from decision theory, at least famous enough to have
 [its own Wikipedia page](https://en.wikipedia.org/wiki/Two_envelopes_problem).
-It's an interesting problem and worth reading, but this is about that problem's litte brother, who deserves his own time to shine.
+It's an interesting problem and worth reading, but this post is about that problem's litte brother, who deserves his own time to shine.

 Here is the formulation.